 What happens when you fall in love?
 Fisher says it begins when someone takes on “special meaning.”
 “The world has a new center,” Fisher says, “then you focus on him or her.
 You beloved’s car is different from every other car in the parking lot, for example.
 People can list what they don’t like about their sweetheart, but they sweep these things aside and focus on what they adore.
 Intense energy, elation, mood swings, emotional dependence, separation anxiety, possessiveness, a pounding heart and craving are all central to this madness.
 But most important is obsessive thinking.”
 As Fisher says, “Someone is camping in your head.”

-Fisher and her colleagues have put 49 people into a brain scanner (fMRI) to study the brain circuitry of romantic love: 17 had just fallen madly in love; 15 had just been dumped; 17 reported they were still in love after an average of 21 years of marriage.
+Fisher and her colleagues have put over 75 people into a brain scanner (fMRI) to study the brain circuitry of romantic love: among them, 17 had just fallen madly in love; 15 had just been dumped; 17 reported they were still in love after an average of 21 years of marriage.
 One of her central ideas is that romantic love is a drive stronger than the sex drive.
-As she says, “After all, if you causally ask someone to go to bed with you and they refuse, you don’t slip into a depression, or commit suicide or homicide; but around the world people suffer terribly from rejection in love.”
+As she says, "After all, if you causally ask someone to go to bed with you and they refuse, you don't slip into a depression, or commit suicide or homicide; but around the world people suffer terribly from rejection in love."

 Fisher also maintains that taking serotonin-enhancing antidepressants (SSRIs) can potentially dampen feelings of romantic love and attachment, as well as the sex drive.